alexandralloyd/DJ-program/.github/ISSUE_TEMPLATE/user-story-template.md

 ---
-name: New User Story
+name: User story Template
-about: Use this template to write up all new user stories
+about: Use this template to write up new user stories
 title: "[NAME OF FORM]: Issue description"
 labels: ''
 assignees: ''